-Home Buyer and Presale Buyer - 7-Day Rescission Period
+Home Buyer Rescission Program and the 7 Day Rescission Period BC

 Comparing BC Rescission Periods for New & Existing Homes